Decentralised Finance and Automated Market Making: Execution and Speculation: Performance of strategies

 \section{Performance of strategies}

-We study the performance of two versions of the closed-form approximation strategy in \eqref{eq:pseudooptimal} and \eqref{eq:pseudoAB} of Model I; see Section \ref{sec:Model}.
-One version focuses on liquidating a large position in one asset and the other uses the lead-follow relationship between the oracle and AMM rates to execute a statistical arbitrage.
-We use the Uniswap v3 data of Section \ref{sec:AMM} for the liquid pool ETH/USDC and the illiquid pool ETH/DAI.
-We account for AMM and gas fees and assume that the orders sent by the investor do not impact the dynamics of the pools.
+{Here, we use Uniswap v3 data for the liquid pool ETH/USDC and the illiquid pool ETH/DAI.
+At present, rates form mainly in the CEX Binance as detailed in \ref{sec:apx:dataanalysis}.
+Thus, }we study the performance of the closed-form approximation strategy in \eqref{eq:pseudooptimal} and \eqref{eq:pseudoAB}, {which corresponds to when rate formation is exclusive to CEXs}.
+We consider two setups.
+One focuses on liquidating a large position in one asset and the other uses the lead-follow relationship between the oracle and AMM rates to execute a statistical arbitrage. {In this section,} {we account for AMM and gas fees and assume that the orders sent by the LT do not impact the dynamics of the pools.}

 We use in-sample data to estimate model parameters and use out-of-sample data to execute the strategies.
-For in-sample data, we use a window of 24 hours prior to the start of the trading programme for both pools.
-For out-of-sample data, we use windows of $2$ and $12$ hours when the investor trades in the liquid and illiquid pools, respectively.
-To measure performance, we use rolling time windows for estimation and execution, between 1 July 2021 and 5 May 2022, to carry out this procedure.
+For in-sample data, we use a {rolling} window of 24 hours prior to the start of the trading programme for both pools.
+For out-of-sample data, we use {rolling} windows of $2$ and $12$ hours when the LT trades in the liquid and illiquid pools, respectively.
+To measure performance, we use rolling time windows between 1 July 2021 and 31 December 2023 for estimation and execution.
 Specifically, after every execution programme, we shift both windows by $2$ and $12$ hours for the liquid and illiquid pools, respectively, and repeat the same procedure, i.e., estimate parameters with in-sample data and trade with out-of-sample data.
-We remark that we do not simulate rates, we use those of the AMM and Binance, and execution costs are those the trades would have received.
-In total, we run 3,635 and 607 execution programmes for ETH/USDC and ETH/DAI, respectively.
+We remark that we do not simulate rates, we use those of the AMM and Binance, and the execution costs are those the trades would have received.
+In total, we run { 8,579 and 1,747} execution programmes for ETH/USDC and ETH/DAI, respectively.

 We proceed as follows.
 Subsection \ref{subsec: liquidation stategy} describes how parameter estimates are obtained and showcases the performance of the liquidation strategy.
-Subsection \ref{subsec: speculation stategy} discusses the use of model I for statistical arbitrage, and showcases the performance.
+Subsection \ref{subsec: speculation stategy} showcases the performance of the statistical arbitrage strategy.